Measuring portfolio performance with Transcalc – the manual

 Reducing and closing the position

-Similarly, if your market position is profitable, you will probably sell part of it to secure the gains.
+After some time, the market circumstances change, and you start thinking about reducing your position or completely closing the position.
+If your market position is profitable, you will probably sell part of it to secure the gains.
 If the position is against you, you are likely to sell part of it to cut the losses.
 So, you are in the process of reducing your position.
-When all the troops have left the battlefield, or you have pulled all your funds from the investment, you closed have the position.
+When you have pulled all your funds from the investment, you closed have the position.

 Transaction status